Chief Executive Officer

-Ellen is our Administration Assistant and is involved with data entry, administrative support to all staff and helps keep our office running smoothly.
+Ellen is our Administration specialist and is involved with data entry, administrative support to all staff and helps keep our office running smoothly.
 She is also a valued team leader at UPClub and teen camps.

-Sophia is our Up!Club Support Consultant.
+Sophia is our NDIS Finance and Collaboration specialist.
 Sophia works through the finances and administration in supporting our Up Clubbers.
 With a background of senior administration and finances Sophia skills and knowledge are a great asset to our organisation.

 Sophia’s lived experience with her son Mitchell who just happens to have Down Syndrome and her knowledge on the NDIS and processes has made her valued member of our team

-Christine is our Office Administrator and has experience in a wide range of industries and roles mainly focused around administration and sales management.
+Christine is our Business Administration specialist and has experience in a wide range of industries and roles mainly focused on administration and sales management.
 Most recently she had 11 years in a senior administration role for a large NFP providing services to young people who are at risk, disadvantaged, vulnerable or had a disability.
 The role covered all facets of administration ranging from finance, website and creating marketing materials to a variety of admin support for the manager and a team of 30 staff.
 Christine is passionate about people with disabilities having as many opportunities as possible to work, play, socialise and live a life that they find fulfilling.

 Atlanta is a coordinator of Down Syndrome NSW Up!Club events, Up!Club weekend camps and Staying Connected online sessions.
 Atlanta is also working full time as an Occupational Therapist and has over 6 years’ experience as a disability support worker.
 Atlanta has been with DSNSW for over 2 years and is enthusiastic about promoting a more accepting and inclusive community for people of all abilities.

 Up, Up & Away Coordinator